kamino410/procam-calibration/README.md

 ```

 `chess_block_size` means length (mm/cm/m) of a block on the chessboard.
-Result of the translation vector will be calculated with the unit specified here.
+Result of the translation vector will be calculated with the length unit specified here.

 `black_threashold` is a threashold to determine whether a camera pixel captures projected area or not.
 `white_threashold` is a threashold to specify robustness of graycode decoding.